luerhard/chapter_regression_and_artifical/main.md

-# Comparison by example: Immigration in Europe
+# A comparison by example: Immigration in Europe

 To show some of the differences in mindsets, we will use an exemplary model and approach the problem from both angles.
 The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and others; it has often been implemented in similar ways.
 It investigates the effect of human values on attitudes toward immigration.

-The explanandum, our dependent variable which we will call _reject_, is a measure wich represents _attitudes towards immigration_.
+The explanandum, our dependent variable which we will call _reject_, is a measure which represents _attitudes towards immigration_.
 It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis.
 To measure human values, we use the theory of basic human values [@schwartz:UniversalsContentStructure.1992] which is captured in the ESS surveys.
 The theory describes 10 basic values that are structured in two dimensions[^schwartz]: _conservation_ and _self-transcendence_.